bacularis/bacularis-app/README.md

 ![Packagist Dependency Version](https://img.shields.io/packagist/dependency-v/bacularis/bacularis-app/PHP)

+**Bacularis** is a web interface designed to configure, manage, and monitor the Bacula backup environment.
+It offers a complete solution for setting up backup jobs, restoring data, managing tape or disk volumes on both local and remote storage, working with backup clients, and handling daily backup administration tasks.
+Autochanger management is also supported.

+Bacularis includes advanced user management with role-based access control, allowing configuration for regular users.
+Each user can log in to the web interface and perform backup and restore operations for their own computer data only.

+## Architecture

+The project consists of two web applications:

+ * the **web interface**, and
-The project consists of two web applications: the web interface and Bacula programming interface (API) with separate administrative panel.
-The web interface can work with multiple Bacularis API instances to configure and manage remote Bacula components.
+ * the **Bacularis API**, which includes a separate administrative panel.

+The web interface can connect to multiple Bacularis API instances, enabling centralized configuration and management of remote Bacula components.

+## Project background

-Bacularis is a friendly fork of Baculum.
-It has been founded by Baculum's creator to simplify Baculum features that they could be used not only by users with strong Bacula skills but also by beginners or intermediate users.
+**Bacularis** is a friendly fork of **Baculum**.
+It was created by the creator of Baculum to simplify its functionality—making it accessible not only to experienced Bacula users but also to beginners and intermediate users.

 ## Requirements

-Before installing please make sure you have installed PHP >= 7.4 and the following PHP modules:
+Before installation, ensure you have **PHP >= 7.4** and the following PHP modules installed:

  - php-bcmath
  - php-curl